rstevahn/phrase-hunter-game/README.md

 - When the user clicks on the start button, the title and message text animate and disappear before game starts.
 - Onscreen keyboard keys rotate on hover. alternating keys rotate in different directions
 - Onscreen keyboard keys temporarily grow bigger when a correct letter is clicked
-- Onscreen keyboard keys temorarily shrink when an incorrect letter is clicked
+- Onscreen keyboard keys temporarily shrink when an incorrect letter is clicked

 This project presents a one-player hangman-like game using object-oriented, unobtrusive JavaScript.
 We select a random phrase, then the player guesses letters by pressing keys on either the keyboard